holiday gifting ricotta egg biscuits

 Blue Ribbon Recipe

 These cookies are very similar to a tea cake but a whole lot easier to make!
-The cake-like cookies are not overly sweet.
-The icing is fluffy and adds sweetness to the tasty cookie.
+The cake-like cookies are not overly sweet, so adding the fluffy icing makes the perfect cookie.
 A great addition to your holiday cookie tray.
-This recipe makes a lot of cookies - you could package them for fun gifts.
+This recipe makes a lot of cookies - you could easily package them for fun and tasty gifts.

 prep time 1 Hr 15 Min